andyL89/anagrams_and_antigrams/README.md

 - Copy the HTTPS code by clicking the clipboard next to the link.

-- Within your Bash terminal navigate to your desired location by using cd fallowed by your desired directory.
+- Within your Bash terminal navigate to your desired location by using cd followed by your desired directory.

 ```bash
  cd Desktop
 ```

-- Once you have chosen your desired directory use the command.
+- Once you have chosen your desired directory use the command:
 ```bash
 git clone https://github.com/andyL89/anagrams_and_antigrams.git
 ```